mlswg/mls-architecture/draft-ietf-mls-architecture.md

 contained in the unencrypted header of the MLS Protocol message format.

-Contrary to popular messenging services, the full list of recipients cannot be sent to the server for dispatching messages because that list is potentially extremely large in MLS.
-So, the metadata typically consists of a pseudo-random Group Identifier (GID), an numerical index refering to the key needed to decrypt the ciphertext content and another numerical value to determine the epoch of the group (the number of group operations that have been performed).
+Contrary to popular messaging services, the full list of recipients cannot be sent to the server for dispatching messages because that list is potentially extremely large in MLS.
+So, the metadata typically consists of a pseudo-random Group Identifier (GID), an numerical index referring to the key needed to decrypt the ciphertext content and another numerical value to determine the epoch of the group (the number of group operations that have been performed).